-Note: To install the WebUI component on a different computer, you can use the Fixlet named Install BigFix WebUI Service (Version 10).
+Note: To install the WebUI component on a different computer, you can use the Fixlet named Install BigFix WebUI Service (Version 11).
 For more details, see Installation Procedure.

-To manually install the BigFix WebUI component on BigFix Version 10, perform the following steps:
+To manually install the BigFix WebUI component on BigFix Version 11, perform the following steps:

-- 1. If you are installing the WebUI component on a remote client computer of your environment and not on your BigFix server, ensure that you copy from the server to the remote client computer: - The setup.exe file located in the BigFix Enterprise\BES Installers \WebUI\ server directory. - The certificates that you have generated for the client computer where you will install the WebUI by running the BESAdmin.exe /createwebuicredentials command on the server.
-For more details about the command, see BESAdmin Windows Command Line (on page 295). - 2.
-Run the setup.exe file located in the BigFix Enterprise\BES Installers \WebUI\ directory to launch the InstallShield Wizard for the BigFix WebUI.
+- If you are installing the WebUI component on a remote client computer of your environment and not on your BigFix server, ensure that you copy from the server to the remote client computer: - The setup.exe file located in the BigFix Enterprise\BES Installers \WebUI\ server directory. - The certificates that you have generated for the client computer where you will install the WebUI by running the BESAdmin.exe /createwebuicredentials command on the server.
+For more details about the command, see BESAdmin Windows Command Line (on page 323). - 2.
+Run the setup.exe file located in the BigFix Enterprise\BES Installers \WebUI\ directory to launch the InstallShield Wizard for the BigFix WebUI. - 3.
+If you are installing the WebUI component on the same computer where you installed your BigFix server (local WebUI), you will see the following dialog.
+Otherwise, if you are installing a remote WebUI, skip this step and move to step 4. - Provide the location of the license.pvk file and the corresponding password.
+Specify the location of your masthead file.
+Click Next, skip the next step and move to step 5.

-3. If you are installing the WebUI component on the same computer where you installed your BigFix server (local WebUI), you will see the following dialog.
-Otherwise, if you are installing a remote WebUI, skip this step and move to step 4.
+4. If you are installing the WebUI component on a computer where the BigFix server is not installed (remote WebUI), you will see the WebUI Certificates Folder dialog.